 - Go to Privacy > Messages.

 - Choose who has the ability to message your child.

 Reporting and Blocking

-In the past, Instagram has allowed users to report a message containing inappropriate content, spam, or abusive materials.
+In the past, messaging on Instagram has allowed users to report a message containing inappropriate content, spam, or abusive materials.
 Now, each person has the option to report an entire conversation instead of just one single message.
 This has the potential to help address cyberbullying, predation, and more.
 The platform also reports that — under this new system — people will receive “proactive blocking suggestions across Instagram and Messenger,” which can help you and your child move forward from a situation after it has been properly reported.

 The Fun Stuff

 This new update is also going to give you more room for creativity and customization!
 We’re talking boomerang selfie stickers you can send to your BFF, editable top emoji reactions to sprinkle in a conversation at a moment’s notice, customizable chat background colors, and animated message effects to really liven up a group chat.
 These Instagram messages features could help your child connect with their friends, and maybe even spark some creative interests!

 Influencers vs. De-Influencers: What Parents Need To Know

 March 08, 2023